 How Can I Get Rid of It?

 Keeping a properly maintained lawn and landscape is the best way to reduce the germination and spread of Crabgrass.
-At Green Castle Lawn Care and Pest Control we offer a six-treatment lawn care program which includes the application of pre-emergence and post emergence to help you maintain your lawn all year long.
-By using our lawn care program, you will reduce the opportunity for Crabgrass to grow and help you maintain a frustration free lawn.
+At Green Castle Lawn Care and Pest Control, we offer a six-treatment lawn care program which includes the application of pre-emergence and post-emergence to help you maintain your lawn all year long.
+By using our lawn care program, you will reduce the opportunity for Crabgrass to grow and help you maintain a frustration-free lawn.